hypercreeper/Windows12Concept/README.md

-# Lumina OS Demo
+# Windows 12 Concept

 ## Introduction
-Lumina OS Demo is a demo of a much larger project called Lumina OS (codenamed Stellar) which is essentially an operating system that focuses on performance while maintaining Aesthetics.
+This is my attempt to create a concept of what Windows 12 might look like.

 ## Current Features
 You can currently do the following: